 Fraud by failing to disclose information occurs when an individual does not disclose information to another person, despite having a legal duty to do so, with the intentions of these actions being to make a personal gain or to cause a loss for another.
 A legal duty to disclose information can include duties under both written and oral contracts.

-An example of fraud by failing to disclose information would be making an insurance claim, but withholding key information from your insurers regarding the circumstances, which could impact on your claim.
+An example of fraud by failing to disclose information would be making an insurance claim but withholding key information from your insurers regarding the circumstances, which could impact your claim.

 Abuse of position

-Fraud by abuse of position occurs when an individual who occupies a position of trust (such as business directors, partners, trustees, or management) in which they are expected to safeguard, or not to act against, the financial interests of another person, abuses that position and acts dishonestly with the intent for personal gains or to cause a loss for another.
+Fraud by abuse of position occurs when an individual who occupies a position of trust (such as a business directors, partners, trustees, or management) in which they are expected to safeguard, or not to act against, the financial interests of another person, abuses that position.
+They act dishonestly with the intent of personal gains or to cause a loss for another.
 Fraud by abuse of position can also be as a result of omission as opposed to an act.

 Investigations which involve fraud allegations can be highly complex, stressful, and sometimes span over multiple years.
-As a result, it is important for you to seek legal advice from the outset.
+As a result, it is important for you to seek legal advice from specialist fraud solicitors as soon as you can after allegations of fraud and corruption are made.
 Our team of experienced fraud solicitors can relieve this stress by supporting you throughout every stage of the process, from initial investigations through to police interviews and court if necessary.

-Our award-winning criminal fraud solicitors can support you from initial investigations through to police interviews and court if necessary.
-You may also find our benefit fraud page useful.
+Our award-winning specialist fraud lawyers can support you from initial investigations through to interviews and court if necessary.
+Our team of fraud solicitors can also assist with account freezing orders, restraint orders and proceeds of crime.

-Get in touch with the David Gray fraud solicitors by calling us on 0191 232 9547 or fill in our contact form, to find out how our specialist team can support you.
+Get in touch with our fraud lawyers at David Gray by calling us on 0191 232 9547, or fill in our contact form to find out how our specialist team can support you.